What to Pack for Rwanda and What to Wear for Each Adventure (for everyone)

 Wilhelm carrying all our snacks and extra jackets to hike Bisoke

 Bring a dry bag for your electronics during hikes in case of a downpour on a hike.
-I use this small dry bag for daily items (pictured below), and a Sea Summit dry bags for clothes.
+I use this small dry bag for daily items and my camera (pictured below), and a Sea Summit dry bags for clothes.

 Electronic Gear